Bourges Cathedral: The Gothic cathedral (12th–13th century)

 Under a new archbishop, Henri de Sully, a more ambitious building program began.
 In 1181–82 King Philip Augustus II authorised construction over parts of old ramparts overlooking the city.
 A document from the Bishop, Henry de Sully, indicated the total reconstruction of the cathedral in 1195.
-The first work involved building a lower church in a space six meters deep where the old ramparts had been.
+The first work involved building a lower church in a space six metres deep where the old ramparts had been.
 This structure, with a double disambulatory, was finished in about 1200.
 It served as the base for the next portion, the chevet or east end, which was finished in about 1206.
 The work then preceded toward the west, from the apse to the choir.

 The cathedral was begun at about the same time as Chartres Cathedral, but the basic plan was very different.
 Whereas at Chartres and other High Gothic cathedrals the two collateral aisles were the same height as the nave, at Bourges the collateral aisles were of different heights, rising in steps from the outside aisle to the centre.
 The old nave was preserved for a time to allow worship until the new choir was finished in about 1214.
 Then work began on the five vessels, or aisles of the new nave.
 The cathedral was complete enough by 1225 to be able to host a large council condemning the heresy of Catharism.
 Major work on the nave was finished by 1235, with the installation of the rood screen, which separated the choir from the nave.

 The next step was the building of the wooden framework for the roof, over the vaulted ceiling.
 This lasted from 1140 to 1155, and required the wood from nine hundred oak trees.
 The roofing continued until 1259, when a fire caused serious damage.
 Construction of the south tower was halted, probably out of caution, and work also stopped on the north tower.